STEEL CONNECT, INC.

 Conflicts of Interest

-It is your responsibility to disclose any material transaction or relationship that reasonably could be expected to give rise to a conflict of interest to the Legal Department of the Company, or, if you are an executive officer or director, to the Board of Directors, who shall be responsible for determining whether such transaction or relationship constitutes a conflict of interest.
+It is your responsibility to disclose any transaction or relationship that reasonably could be expected to give rise or appear to give rise to a conflict of interest to the Legal Department of the Company, or, if you are an executive officer or director, to the Board of Directors, who shall be responsible for determining whether such transaction or relationship constitutes a conflict of interest.

-Employees, officers and directors who have material non-public information about the Company or other companies, including Company suppliers and Company customers, as a result of their relationship with the Company are prohibited by law and Company policy from trading in securities of the Company or such other companies, as well as from communicating such information to others who might trade on the basis of that information.
-To help ensure that you do not engage in prohibited insider trading and avoid even the appearance of an improper transaction, the Company has adopted a Policy on Trading of Securities and Public Disclosures, which is available on the Company’s Intranet at http://moduslinkinsider.com/Company/Pages/policies.aspx.
+Employees, officers and directors who have material non-public information about the Company or other companies, including Company suppliers and Company customers, as a result of their relationship with eh Company are prohibited by law and Company policy from trading in securities of the Company or such other companies, as well as from communicating such information to others who might trade on the basis of that information.
+You are expected to become familiar with this policy.

 If you are uncertain about the constraints on your purchase or sale of any Company securities or the securities of any other company that you are familiar with by virtue of your relationship with the Company, you should consult with the Legal Department of the Company, before making any such purchase or sale.

-The Company and its employees, officers and directors will not enter into price fixing, bid collusion, market collusion or reduced production agreements with competitors, and will not discuss with competitors prices, bids, and conditions including price confirmation.
+The Company and its employees, officers and directors will not enter into price fixing, bid collusion, market collusion, resale price maintenance or reduced or restricted production or supply agreements with competitors, and will not discuss with competitors prices, bids, and conditions including price confirmation.

-Employees, officers and directors must maintain the confidentiality of confidential information entrusted to them by the Company or other companies, including our suppliers and customers, except when disclosure is authorized by a supervisor or legally mandated.
+Employees, officers and directors must maintain the confidentiality of confidential information entrusted to them by the Company or other companies, including our suppliers and customers, except in the proper course of the carrying out their duties or when disclosure is authorized by a supervisor or legally mandated.
 Unauthorized disclosure of any confidential information is prohibited.
 Additionally, employees should take appropriate precautions to ensure that confidential or sensitive business information, whether it is proprietary to the Company or another company, is not communicated within the Company except to employees, officers and directors who have a need to know such information to perform their responsibilities for the Company.
-You should also review the relevant provisions of the Company’s Policy on Trading of Securities and Public Disclosures.
-In the event you have executed a confidentiality agreement with the Company, such agreement imposes specific obligations and restrictions on you and such obligations shall govern to the extent they are, in any way, contrary to the terms of this Code of Business Conduct and Ethics.
+You should also review the relevant provisions of the Company’s Insider Trading Policy.
+In the event you have executed a confidentiality agreement with the Company, such agreement imposes specific obligations and restrictions on you and such obligations shall apply and also prevail to the extent they are, in any way, contrary to the terms of this Code of Business Conduct and Ethics.

 Honest and Ethical Conduct and Fair Dealing

 Employees, officers and directors should endeavor to deal honestly, ethically and fairly with the Company’s suppliers, customers, competitors and employees.
 Statements regarding the Company’s products and services must not be untrue, misleading, deceptive or fraudulent.
-You must not take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair-dealing practice.
+You must not in the course of performing your duties for the Company take unfair advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair-dealing practice.

 Protection and Proper Use of Corporate Assets